ertanszr-git/PEWS/README.md

-# Privilege Escalation With SUID
+# Privilege Escalation With SUID - PEWS

 PEWS is a controller for SUID privilege escalation vulnerabilities.